garfix/nligems/data/sqa.md

 A question is transformed into a simple relation.
 This relation is matched to the consequent of each of the available IF/THEN rules.
 If it matches the antecedents are processed.
 A rules with no antecedents always matches.

++ !
+Its knowledge base is a set of conditional statements IF A THEN B
++ !
+A declarative statement is a conditional with an empty antecedent